symfony/ux/src/Turbo/Resources/doc/index.rst

 Turbo Drive enhances page-level navigation.
 It watches for link clicks and form submissions, performs them in the background, and updates the page without doing a full reload.
-This gives you the “single-page-app” experience without major changes to your code!
+This gives you the "single-page-app" experience without major changes to your code!

 Turbo Drive is automatically enabled when you install Symfony UX Turbo.